Ashtasy/AWSCCPNotes/README.md

-My resources are Andrew Brown from Exampro and Tutorials Dojo
+Adapted : Andrew Brown from Exampro and Tutorials Dojo